argoproj-labs/training-material/argo-workflows/argo-events/install-events.md

 Scroll down to the `Installation`{{}} section and execute the kubectl commands.

-Below is an example of the install commands, ensure that you update the command to install the correct version number:
+Below is an example of the install command, ensure that you update the command to install the correct version number:

 `kubectl apply -n argo-events -f https://github.com/argoproj/argo-events/releases/download/v1.7.6/install.yaml`{{execute}}